John Kelly to leave chief of staff role by year end, Trump says

 Trump made the announcement on the White House South Lawn before departing for the Navy vs. Army football game.

 "John Kelly will be leaving at the end of the year.
-We'll be announcing who will be taking John's place," Trump said, suggesting there might be an interim chief of staff.
+We will announce who will be taking John's place," Trump said, adding that there might be an interim chief of staff.
 "I appreciate his service very much."

 Kelly's departure has been expected, according to sources within the White House.